ADD CONDITION

 What to Avoid

 It's important to follow the recommended dosage when using this medication.
-Taking more than the suggested amount can lead to unwanted effects.
-Always use the medication as directed to ensure your safety and well-being.
-If you have any questions or concerns about your dosage, please consult your healthcare provider for guidance.
+Taking more than the advised amount can lead to potential risks and complications.
+Always adhere to the guidelines provided by your healthcare professional to ensure your safety and the effectiveness of the treatment.
+If you have any questions or concerns about your dosage, don't hesitate to reach out to your doctor or pharmacist for clarification.

 Side Effects